Updated on Feb 6, 2025

 Even though athletics will play a major role in the life of a college student-athlete, every student should make sure they are going to be happy on campus even if/when they are not with the team.

-In addition to making sure the schools offer the majors and classes that interest you, contact the Career Development Center at each school.
+In addition to confirming that the school offers the majors and classes that interest you, contact the Career Development Center at each school.
 It’s equally important to find out how the school supports students in preparing for the professional world.

 Honest Insight: Many careers and graduate schools do not require a specific major.
 Instead, they consider how you did in college, entrance test scores, and professor recommendations.

-If you’re not sure yet which direction you’ll go in, see if career coaching and personal evaluations are available for students.
-Many institutions extend career support to alumni, too, which can be invaluable in the early post-collegiate years.
+If you’re not sure yet which direction you’ll go in, see what career coaching and personal evaluations are available for students.
+Many institutions extend career support to alumni which can be invaluable in the early post-collegiate years.
 As more students factor post-graduate plans into their college decision process, college admission, and recruitment officers are emphasizing career support and placement when pitching their schools to prospective applicants.

 Whether the goal is to earn an athletic scholarship to help with the financial strain on your family or utilize your athletic talents to help gain entrance into your dream school, narrowing down the list of schools to find the best college fit will help you make the best-informed choice as you navigate the process.
 Ultimately, these steps will help to make sure you are 100% confident in your school choice when committing to a school!
 The more research you’ve done, the more prepared you’ll be to decide.